Toxic-Flame/Alice-Artificial-Linguistic-Interface-and-Communication-Entity-/README.md

 Acknowledgments
 This program was inspired by various personal assistant projects on GitHub and elsewhere.
 Special thanks to the developers of the OpenAI API, the Google Text-to-Speech API, and the Python packages used in this project.

+Please Note I will not be devloping this project further feel free to upload your own versions